predictiveworks/cdap-spark/works-text/docs/DependencyBuilder-sparksink.md

 # Word Dependency Builder

 ## Description

-This machine learning plugin represents the building stage
+This machine learning plugin represents the building stage for a Spark NLP "Unlabeled Dependency Parser model".

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.